HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 title: Rendering - Large-Sized Configuration
 ---

-# Sizing guidance for rendering in a medium-sized Kubernetes configuration
+# Sizing guidance for rendering in a large-sized Kubernetes configuration

 This topic provides the details of the environments used for rendering in a Large-sized Kubernetes configuration.
 You can also find the test results and recommendations for Large configurations on this page.